Posts

 • Injury caused the loss of consortium: You must prove that the injury caused the loss of consortium.
 If you fail to do this, your claim may fail.

 It may be challenging to understand the steps of proving loss of consortium in California, so partnering with an experienced personal injury attorney may help build your claim.
+The goal is to seek compensation for the emotional and relational impacts of the injury.

 How to Quantify Loss of Consortium